deebloo/yngvi/README.md

 # Weather Station

-Dashboard for weather data collected from Acurite 5-1 weather station.
-In one of two ways.

-1. Indoor Acurite console
+Program for collecting and processing weather data.

 HUGE THANKS TO [WEEWX](http://weewx.com/) FOR DECODING THE VARIOUS MESSAGES FROM THE ACURITE DISPLAY
-2. RTL-433

 ### Config